← Projects

 FPL Pulse architecture: five Lambda collectors land raw data in S3, a Step Function drives enrichment through Anthropic Haiku and Sonnet, curated output is served via CloudFront.

-Every gameweek the pipeline picks up raw data from the FPL API, Understat, and a handful of news sources, normalises it, and runs each of the ~700 players through an LLM enrichment pass — short-form summary, injury signal, sentiment, transfer narrative.
-The curated output lands as versioned parquet in S3 and feeds both the public dashboard and the Scout Agent.
+Every gameweek the pipeline picks up raw data from the FPL API, Understat, and a handful of news sources, normalises it, and runs each of the roughly 700 players through an LLM enrichment pass (short-form summary, injury signal, sentiment, transfer narrative).
+The curated output lands as versioned parquet in S3 and feeds both the live dashboard and the Scout Agent.

 Five collector Lambdas run in parallel and land raw JSON in s3://fpl-data-lake-dev/raw/season=.../gameweek=.../.
-A validation Lambda promotes successful runs to clean/, then a Step Function fans out enrichment Lambdas that call Anthropic Haiku for bulk summaries and Sonnet for the harder reasoning passes.
-A curate step synthesises the enriched parquet into dashboard- and agent-ready JSON under curated/, which CloudFront serves through an OAC-signed S3 origin.
+A validation Lambda promotes successful runs to clean/.
+A Step Function fans out enrichment Lambdas that call Anthropic Haiku for bulk summaries and Sonnet for the harder reasoning passes.
+A curate step synthesises the enriched parquet into dashboard-ready and agent-ready JSON under curated/, which CloudFront serves through an OAC-signed S3 origin.

-Many of the FPL-adjacent endpoints sit behind Cloudflare which blocks AWS Lambda IPs.
-User-agent spoofing didn't help — Cloudflare also TLS-fingerprints the request, and Python httpx doesn't look like Chrome no matter what header you send. curl_cffi with Chrome impersonation passes the TLS layer; exponential backoff (2s/4s/8s/16s/32s, five attempts) handles the rate-based blocks that the impersonation alone doesn't.
-Without these the collectors fail roughly one in three runs; with them it's been stable for months.
+Cloudflare blocks AWS Lambda IPs on many public endpoints.
+User-agent spoofing doesn't help because Cloudflare also TLS-fingerprints the request, and Python httpx doesn't look like Chrome no matter what header you send. curl_cffi with Chrome impersonation passes the TLS layer; exponential backoff (2s, 4s, 8s, 16s, 32s, five attempts) handles the rate-based blocks that impersonation alone doesn't.
+Without these the collectors fail roughly one in three runs.
+With them it's been stable for months.

 Observability

-Langfuse traces every LLM call at level 3 — per-request traces, quality scores, per-node cost.
+Langfuse traces every LLM call at level 3, with per-request traces, quality scores, and per-node cost.
 Fast Lambdas need an explicit langfuse.flush() before return because the background shipper thread doesn't get to run otherwise; sub-second Lambdas freeze mid-flight and the traces are gone.
 Tight timeouts (LANGFUSE_TIMEOUT=2s, FLUSH_INTERVAL=1s) stop Langfuse outages from cascading into Lambda timeouts.

 What I'd do differently